 The three priority areas we are working in from our Community Health Improvement Plan are healthy weight/healthy lifestyles, mental health/substance use, and chronic diseases including diabetes.
 These areas of concentration were developed from community surveys and community review of health data.
 The plan started in 2015 and will be continued through 2020.
 Accomplishments include; a farmers' market at DOH-Bay to serve persons living in food desserts, the start of a Recovery Oriented System of Care in Bay County with the completition of a sequential intercept map and establishment of subcommittees, and a new heart failure education program to begin in January 2019.

 Mr. Speedling is a 1992 graduate of the University of Southern Mississippi in Hattiesburg, Mississippi, where he received a leadership scholarship in pursuit of his Bachelor's degree in Psychology with a Minor in Business.
 In 1994, he received his Master's degree in Health Services Administration from Mississippi College in Clinton, Mississippi.
-He was awarded the Certified Public Manager designation from The Florida Center for Public Management at Florida State University in Tallahassee, Florida.
+In 2014, he was awarded the Certified Public Manager designation from The Florida Center for Public Management at Florida State University in Tallahassee, Florida.
 In 2019, he received the Certification in Public Health designation from The National Board of Public Health Examiners in Washington, DC.

-Speedling has been a Public Health Accreditation Board site reviewer for six years and successfully assisted the Lorain County Public Health System in Elyria, Ohio through the accreditation process.
+Speedling has been a Public Health Accreditation Board site reviewer for six years and successfully assisted the Elyria, Ohio through the accreditation process.
 He is actively focused on providing quality leadership to the Florida Department of Health in Bay County to be recognized as a high performing county health department.
 In addition, Mr. Speedling currently serves as Immediate Past President for the Florida Public Health Association.